-Romania: CEZ profit decline from electricity production and trading17.
-March 2015. / SEE Energy News
+Romania: CEZ profit decline from electricity production and trading, SEE Energy News

 The Czech energy group CEZ announced that the company’s earnings before interests, taxes and amortization (EBITDA), from electricity production and trading in Romania, had dropped by 41 percent, to 51 million euros in the previous year, whereas the EBITDA from distribution and sale had increased by 28 percent.